stummjr/doc.scrapinghub.com/portia.rst

 Portia
 ======

 Portia let's you create spiders through a visual interface and then export them to Scrapy Cloud.
-This page mostly covers using Portia with Dash, for information on how Portia itself works take a look at the `documentation <https://github.com/scrapinghub/portia>`_.
+This page mostly covers using Portia with Scrapinghub, for information on how Portia itself works take a look at the `documentation <https://github.com/scrapinghub/portia>`_.

 Creating a Portia Project
 =========================

-You can create a new Portia project from Dash's homepage.
+You can create a new Portia project from Scrapinghub's homepage.
 When you create a new project, you will be redirected to Portia and can begin creating spiders.
 Existing spiders can be accessed on the right.

 If you want to create Portia spiders within an existing project, you can enable Portia in the project's Addons section.
 You can then access Portia by clicking the Portia tab on the left.